 There is no opposition that is comfortable for us to endure, and there is no opposition in foreign countries that is comfortable for distant brothers and sisters to endure, either.
 However, God’s Word also tells us that suffering is valuable to the body of Christ.
 Suffering purifies and strengthens our faith.
 We find out where we truly stand when we are feeling the flames of worldly opposition.

-It is because persecution is so valuable to the body of Christ that many have seen in Scripture, and learned from experience, that we are not to primarily pray against the challenges themselves.
-Suffering for Christ is something we are appointed to (Philippians 1:29) because we don’t belong here, and because our Lord suffered.
+It is because persecution is so valuable to the body of Christ as many have seen in Scripture, and learned from experience, that we are not to primarily pray against the challenges themselves.
+Suffering for Christ is something we are appointed to (Philippians 1:29) because we don’t belong to this world, and because our Lord suffered.

 Rather than pray for suffering to end, missionaries near and far have followed the biblical example of asking others to pray for their effectiveness through the trials and opposition they face.
 We are to pray that God’s Word is delivered clearly and plainly, and that those who experience real suffering endure with strengthened faith, so that Christ is all the more glorified.